 Note to Readers on Proposed Table 30:

-Proposed changes to the Toxic Substances rule reflect the movement of all the aquatic life criteria from Tables 20, 33A, and 33B into one new aquatic life criteria table, Table 30.
-As a result of this movement, Tables 20, 33A, and 33B are no longer needed and are proposed to be deleted from the Toxic Substances rule in OAR 340-041-0033.
-Table 30 contains criteria that (1) EPA approved in their Jan.
+Proposed changes to the Toxic Substances rule would move all the aquatic life criteria from Tables 20, 33A, and 33B into one new aquatic life criteria table, Table 30.
+As a result of this movement, Tables 20, 33A, and 33B are no longer needed and the proposal would delete the tables from the Toxic Substances rule in OAR 340-041-0033.
+Table 30 contains all currently effective criteria established to protect fish and aquatic life use, including the criteria that (1) EPA approved in their Jan.
 31, 2013 action; (2) remained unchanged; (3) are proposed to address an EPA disapproval; and (4) were previously effective (i.e. criteria contained in Table 20) for those cases where EPA disapproved pollutant criteria contained in Tables 33A or 33B and DEQ is not proposing remedies to address the disapprovals at this time.
 When a criterion submitted to EPA by the state is disapproved by EPA, the previously effective criterion remains in effect for federal Clean Water Act purposes.

-The criteria in black type (i.e. not redline strikethrough) in Table 30 are currently effective and do not need further Environmental Quality Commission (EQC) adoption or EPA approval.
+The criteria in black type (i.e. not redline strikethrough) in Table 30 are currently effective and do not need Environmental Quality Commission adoption or EPA approval.
 Conversely, the redline/strikethrough proposed changes to Table 30 reflect corrections or clarifications to criteria, footnotes, and introductory language (originally associated with or contained in Tables 20, 33A, or 33B) to correct an EPA disapproval, or show changes to provide further clarifications on the toxics tables or rule language.
-These changes must be adopted by the EQC and approved by EPA before they become effective.
-The language portrayed in grey is explanatory in nature, intended to help the reader understand the changes and the tables from where the criteria originated from.
+The EQC must adopt these proposed changesEQC and EQM must approve them before they become effective.
+The language portrayed in grey is explanatory in nature, intended to help the reader understand the origin of the criteria in the proposed table.
 Note that footnotes may be found both within the table and at the end of the table.

-The aquatic life toxic criteria Tables 20, 33A, and 33B that are submitted to the EQC for adoption and to the Secretary of State for filing will show complete strikethrough of the tables because the tables will be deleted from the Toxics Substances rule.
-Because Table 30 will be a completely new table, the Secretary of State requires that the entire table be shown in red/underline text.
+The aquatic life toxic criteria Tables 20, 33A, and 33B submitted for EQC adoption and Secretary of State filing will show complete strikethrough of the tables because the tables will be deleted from the Toxics Substances rule.
+Because Table 30 will be a completely new table, the Secretary of State requires that the entire table be in red/underline text. .
 Therefore, the table below provides a crosswalk of what the EQC previously adopted and the revisions DEQ proposes to make.

 A recent change in the Secretary of State Bulletin now allows for criteria tables to be attached to the Oregon Administrative Rules; therefore, proposed changes found at the end of the Toxic Substances rule state that Tables 30, 33C (aquatic life guidance values), and 40 (human health toxics criteria) will be attached as PDF documents.

+TABLE 30: Aquatic Life Water Quality Criteria for Toxic Pollutants

 Effective [EPA Approval XXXXXX]

-Aquatic Life Water Quality Criteria Summary